Large-Momentum Effective Theory: Transverse-Momentum Dependent PDFs

 where $L_Q=\ln \frac{Q^2}{\mu^2}$ and $L_{\bar Q}=\frac{\bar Q^2}{\mu^2}$.

 Now we construct the Euclidean version of the factorization in terms of the quasi-WF amplitudes, the reduced soft function, and hard contribution.
-The quasi-WF amplitudes are defined in Eq.~(\ref{eq:quasiWF1}), in which the $+$ version corresponding to the $-L$ choice will be chosen.
-The factorization to the LFWF amplitude has already been given in Eq.~(\ref{eq:quai_fac_1}).
+The quasi-WF amplitudes are defined in a way similar to Eq.~(\ref{eq:quasi_TMD}):

+in which the staple-shaped gauge-link ${\cal W}_z$ is defined in Eq.~(\ref{eq:staplez}).
+The gauge-links should point to $+z$ direction in accordance to the $+\infty$ choice on the light-cone side.

+The factorization to the LFWF amplitude follows a similar reasoning to that of the quasi-TMDPDFs presented in previous sections.
 Alternatively, we can factorize it using quantities defined in on-light-cone rapidity scheme,

 This factorization is the result of applying a similar leading-region analysis to the quasi-WF amplitude.
-One should notice that we have chosen the $+\infty$ version of the quasi-WF amplitude where the gauge-links along the $z$ direction are pointing to $-L$ instead of $+L$.
-It simply relates to the $+L$ version given in Eq.~(\ref{eq:quasiWF1oop}) through a complex conjugation.
-The $\psi^{+0}_{\bar q q}(z,b_\perp,\mu,\delta^-)/S_1^-(b_\perp,\mu,\delta^+,\delta^-)$ re-sums all the collinear divergences, while the soft function $S_1^-(b_\perp,\mu,\delta^+)$ contains an off-light-cone direction along ${n_z}$.
+The $\psi_{\bar q q}(x,b_\perp,\mu,\delta^-)/S(b_\perp,\mu,\delta^+,\delta^-)$ re-sums all the collinear divergences, while the soft function $S(b_\perp,\mu,\delta^+)$ contains an off-light-cone direction along ${n_z}$.
 It re-sums the soft divergences of the quasi-WF amplitude.
-The soft functions $S_1^-(b_\perp,\mu,\delta^+,\delta^-)$ and $S_1^-(b_\perp,\mu,\delta^+)$ subtract away the regulator dependencies introduced in the bare LFWF amplitude.
+The soft functions $S(b_\perp,\mu,\delta^+,\delta^-)$ and $S(b_\perp,\mu,\delta^+)$ subtract away the regulator dependencies introduced in the bare LFWF amplitude.
 The overall combination in the right-hand side of Eq.~(\ref{eq:quasifac_bare}) is rapidity-scheme independent.
 Similar to the case of the form factor, we can chose all the gauge-links along the incoming collinear direction to be future-pointing.